talya403/PowerTrack-shoes/README.md

 a GPS module to pinpoint its location.
 The coordinates can then be sent through a transmitter, allowing rescuers to locate and assist the wearer.

-## ⚡ Getting Started

-### 🧱 Prerequisites
-To assemble such a shoe, you will need the following components:
+Our project included the following components:
 1. Piezoelectric Discs (20 pieces)
 2. 3D printed piezo bracket (if you don't have a printer, you can make it with cardboard)
 3. LTC3588 Energy Harvester